-I know that I’m loved.
-I know that there are so many eyeballs watching me.
-I know that some are wishing that I continue to suffer.
-But there are more that are quietly cheering me on.
-They cringe with my sidesteps but mostly they are supporting me with finding the humour in my behaviour.
+I know I’m loved.
+I know there are so many eyeballs watching me.
+I know some are waiting for me to fail.
+There are more quietly cheering me on.
+Most cringe with my sidesteps but mostly they are supporting me with finding the humour in my behaviour.
 I continue to break cycles that no longer serve my highest self.

 I help people.
 I inspire people.
 I run a few businesses.
 I’m about to embark on a new hustle and each week, I’m presented with new opportunities.
-None of that is as important as finding my tribe.
+None of this is as important as finding my Tribe.
 Breaking my silence on LinkedIn has been beyond powerful.
 This is my high functioning group.
 The creme de le creme.
-The people (similar to me) that have been exposed to domestic violence but 1. don’t talk about it so it’s virtually impossible to identify it.
-2. think that emotions are unnecessary and live & die by the saying ‘one-time shame on you, two times shame on me’.
-3. Can also admit to a personal mantra as being, ‘It’s not personal, it’s business’ and know exactly how to flip that switch.
+The people (similar to me) that have been exposed to domestic violence but 1. don’t talk about it so it’s virtually impossible to identify.
+2. think emotions are unnecessary and live & die by the saying ‘one-time shame on you, two times shame on me’.
+3. Can also admit to a personal mantra of, ‘It’s not personal, it’s business’ and know exactly how to flip the switch.
 It’s self-preservation.
-I know these people and can identify them because I am one of them.
+I know these people and can identify them because I AM one of them.

 It took me 20 years of conditioning and 11 years of active abuse to figure it out.
 Nearly 3.5 million words later, I’m still cleaning up parts of my life.
 Can I run a business?
 Yes.
 Can I pay my bills?
 Yes.
 Can I have functioning interpersonal relationships with HEALTHY people?
 The operative word being healthy.
 How exactly do we define healthy? *smirk*